Resources for parents

 A doula is a knowledgeable professional who helps support, educate and walk this journey of pregnancy, birth and postpartum with you and you support person.
 Doula help lower your rate of c/s, increase your rate of vaginal delivery and help make the whole process less scary.
 A doula is about knowledge and power- which should both be yours, especially during this time.
 Here are some wonderful doulas out there just waiting to walk with you:

-Delaware -Doula with Karen-Delaware Doula
+Delaware -Doula with Karen, Delaware Doula

 Minnesota-Belly to Baby Doula